 The width of your bottom bracket shell is the major determinant of stance width or ‘Q-factor’.
 That’s the distance between your pedals and is a factor in pedalling efficiency.

-In general, road cranksets have a narrower Q-factor than mountain bikes, as the latter are designed for larger tyre clearances.
-The rise of the gravel bike and the trend towards wider tyres on road bikes is muddying the waters here, though.
+In general, road cranksets have a narrower Q-factor than mountain bikes, because the latter are designed for larger tyre clearances.
+The rise of gravel bikes and the trend towards wider tyres on road bikes is muddying the waters here, though.

 Crankset types – road vs MTB vs gravel